davidtlascelles/CS4800_WebService_Project/README.md

 `0` for **Fake** to `1` for **Real**

 For decision-tree authenticity checking services, you may use intermediate values like 0.5 to indicate uncertainty.

+## To request changes to or clarification about this API, please contact the Project Manager Meetkumar Patel on Discord